It’s all Huey Lewis and the News’ fault.

 I think Day 3 was supposed to have been easier than it turned out to be, but because it wasn’t, by Day 5 we’d now had four incredibly difficult consecutive days in the saddle.
 Thankfully Day 5 was “only” 42 miles, which meant we got to camp shortly after lunch and actually had a chance to enjoy being there.
 (Normally we were always on a disciplined assembly line of sleeping > eating > toileting > showering > chamois creaming > eating > packing > unpacking > tent building > tent packing etc.).
 Because it was a shorter day, Harold and I opted to “sleep in” until 5:30am.
 I was also glad we were on the same schedule today because I wanted to see his red dress.

-For while the ride was short today, it was “Red Dress/Dress Red” day, the day when all the riders donned something red, often something frilly or costumed.
-(A favorite was the team dressed up as Orphan Annie, replete with the orange wigs and black Mary Jane shoes…).
+For while the ride was short today, it was “Red Dress/Dress Red” day, the day when all the riders donned something red, often also frilly or part of a costume.
+(A favorite sight was the team dressed up as a pelaton of Orphan Annies, replete with the orange wigs and black Mary Jane shoes…).
 It was quite the scene.
 I just wore a red t-shirt, but Harold wore a red dress with a sparkly necklace and earrings.
 As I told him, one of us needed to be the girl today, and it wasn’t going to be me…

-I’m fairly trusting and have not had issues in any of my adventures before, but I suppose if you are going to share your tent with a random man it helps if it’s a gay man.
+I’m fairly trusting and have not had issues in any of my adventures before, although I suppose if you are a woman sharing your tent with a random man it helps if it’s a gay man.
 But on this ride it seemed like everyone was gay.
 Which wasn’t actually the case – for instance the two people I met on the trip back home the weren’t – but the AIDS Lifecycle ride does have the feel of being a 545-mile long Gay Pride Parade.
 Not, as Seinfeld would say, that there’s anything wrong with that.
 In fact, it was quite nice.
 Not only did it supply a helpful dose of fun and fabulousness, but here is a community that has learned to be accepting and nurturing to itself and to all who connected with it.
-You didn’t have to be gay to be welcomed and supported and encouraged, you just had to be open to it.
+You didn’t have to be gay to be welcomed and supported and encouraged; you just had to be open to it.

 Which brings me to the subject of the roadies, whom I’ve alluded to before.
 Roadies are a particular form of volunteer that joins the ride and helps make it work.
 Roadie teams shlep the luggage, man the rest stops, set-up camps, break-down camps, provide endless supplies of encouragement and cheer, and do any number of tasks that exhausted riders are not going to be able to do themselves.
 Many do this keeping even worse hours than the riders, and often in silly costumes.
 And many wouldn’t have it any other way.